adrianbarwicki/viciqloud-boilerplate-node-angularjs/README.md

 ** It presents how to launch a micro server in NodeJS with Express framework

-** It shows the definition on the Api endpoints
+** It shows the definition of the Api endpoints

-** It shows how the modules can be exported and exported
+** It shows how the modules can be exported and imported

 ** It presents an example communication between Client AngularApp and NodeJS server